Skip to main content

 After completing this workflow:

-• Your application is registered with Pleo as an OAuth 2.0 client
+• Your integration is registered with Pleo as an OAuth 2.0 client

 • You have securely received your Client ID and Client Secret